 Is there internet access?

-We highly recommend that you contact your cellular carrier before your rental begins, and activate a data plan for Mexico that meets your needs.
-This way, you will be able to access the Internet on your cellular devices, or you can use your smart phone as a “hotspot” so that you can access the Internet on non-cellular devices such as laptops and tablets.
+We highly recommend that you contact your cellular carrier and activate a Mexico data plan that meets your needs.
+This way, you will be able to access the Internet on your cellular devices, or you can use your smart phone as a mobile “hotspot” so that you can access the Internet on non-cellular devices such as laptops and tablets.

 *Access is best in Master Bedroom and around the dipping pool.
 At busy times of day, such as mornings and evenings, when the local cell towers become overloaded, the 3G signal can sometimes weaken or vanish.
 The villa is in rural Mexico, where cellular service is still in its infancy.

 Most U. S. and Canadian cellular carriers (AT&T, Verizon, T-Mobile, Sprint) "piggyback" over the local cellular networks (TelCel, MoviStar, lusacell).
 Coverage along mountainous parts of the highway system is spotty, however.

 What about money?